zdaxie/PixPro/README.md

 ## Acknowledgement

-Our testbed builds upon several existing publicly available code.
+Our testbed builds upon several existing publicly available codes.
 Specifically, we have modified and integrated the following code into this project:

 * https://github.com/facebookresearch/moco
 * https://github.com/HobbitLong/PyContrast

 ## Contributing to the project

-Any pull requests or issues are welcome.
+Any pull requests or issues are welcomed.